sdem88/FLUJO-AI-Platform-v2/README.md

 # DISCLAIMER
 ====> FLUJO is still an early preview!
 Expect it to break at some points, but improve rapidly! <====

-Important:  Please -for today- save your API Key in the Settings->Global Environment Variables  first, and bind it to the model, like shown in the Video below.
-**There is currently an issue with decrypting the API key when it's saved directly on the model, wich leads to an empty response in the Chat.**

 For *anything* that you struggle with (MCP Installation, Application Issues, Usability Issues, Feedback): **PLEASE LET ME KNOW!**
 -> Create a Github Issue or write on Discord (https://discord.gg/bW7amT5j) and I will look into it!
+Maybe a response will take a day, but I will try to get back to each and every one of you.

 Here's a video guiding you through the whole thing - from installation to output!
 (15min) [![How to install & Run your first Flow](https://img.youtube.com/vi/YIREFCAAdxg/0.jpg)](https://www.youtube.com/watch?v=YIREFCAAdxg)